ghc/ghc/doc/user-settings.md

 ```
 ## Build ways

-Libraries can be built in a number of ways, such as `vanilla`, `profiling` (with
+Packages can be built in a number of ways, such as `vanilla`, `profiling` (with
 profiling information enabled), and many others as defined in `src/Way.hs`.
-To
+You
-control which ways particular ways are built, set `userLibraryWays` and
+can change the default build ways using `userLibraryWays` and `userRtsWays` settings.
-`userRtsWays`.
-As an example, below we remove `dynamic` from the list of library
+As an example, below we remove `dynamic` from the list of library ways but keep
-ways and keep `rts` package ways unchanged:
+`rts` package ways unchanged:
 ```haskell
 -- | Control which ways library packages are built. userLibraryWays :: Ways